Embanking of the tidal Thames

-The embanking of the tidal Thames is the historical process by which the lower River Thames, at one time a shallow waterway winding through malarious marshlands, and perhaps five times broader than today, has been transformed by human intervention into a deep, narrow tidal canal flowing between solid artificial walls, and restrained by these at high tide.
-The Victorian civil engineering works in central London, usually called "the Embankment", are just a small part of the process.
+The embanking of the tidal Thames is the process by which the lower River Thames was transformed by human intervention from a broad and shallow waterway winding through malarious marshlands into a deep, narrow tidal canal flowing between solid artificial walls, and restrained by these at high tide.
+The Victorian civil engineering works in central London, usually called "the Embankment", are only a small part of this process.

-With small beginnings in Roman Londinium, it was pursued more vigorously in the Middle Ages.
-Mostly it was achieved by farmers reclaiming marshland and building protective embankments; also, in London, frontagers pushing out into the stream to get more riverfront property.
-Today, over 200 miles of walls line the river's banks from Teddington down to its mouth in the North Sea; they defend a tidal flood plain where 1.25 million people work and live.
-Much of present-day London is recovered marshland: considerable parts lie below high water mark.
-Some London streets originated as tracks running along the wall and yet today, are not even in sight of the river.
+Beginning in Roman Londinium, embanking was pursued more vigorously in the Middle Ages.
+It was mostly achieved by farmers reclaiming marshland and building protective embankments, and frontagers pushing out into the stream to get more riverfront property.
+Currently, over 200 miles of walls line the river's banks from Teddington down to its mouth in the North Sea defending a tidal flood plain where 1.25 million people work and live.
+Some London streets originated as tracks running along the wall but today are not even in sight of the river.

-Since the Thames has a large tidal amplitude, early modern thinkers could not believe local people were capable of building mighty embankments beside it; hence the works were attributed to "the Romans".
-The current explanation is that tides were small at first, requiring modest embankments only; as the sea has gradually invaded the Thames valley, the embankments have been raised to match in easy stages.
+Since the Thames has a large tidal amplitude, early modern thinkers did not believe local people could have embanked it, so the works were attributed to "the Romans".
+The current explanation is that tides were small at first, requiring only modest embankments and as the sea has gradually invaded the Thames valley, the embankments have been raised to match in easy stages.

 Land reclamation in the Thames had political consequences.
 It has been argued that it made for independent farmers, contributing to the decay of the feudal system.
 Other consequences were said to be two clauses in Magna Carta, and one of the declared causes of the English Civil War.
-The deepening of the Thames made it navigable by larger ships that could travel further inland: an unforeseen result was the growth of the world's largest port.
+The deepening of the Thames also made it navigable by larger ships that could travel further inland which led to London growing to be the world's largest port.

-The Thames before the walls versus the river today
+Before and after the walls

-The natural Thames
+The natural river

-The natural Thames at the foundation of Roman Londinium (c.
-AD 50) was a river flowing through marshland.
-Possibly it was five times wider than today.
-At some point it became infested with malarial mosquitos.
+At the foundation of Roman Londinium, c.
+AD 50, the Thames was a river flowing through marshland, possibly five times wider than today.
+At some point it became infested with malarial mosquitoes.

-The original site of London may have been chosen because, going up the river, it was the first place where a broad tract of dry land—chiefly gravel—came down to the stream on the north bank; the modern City of London (i.e. the "Square Mile") is built on that gravel.
-To the south it was very different, explained Gustav Milne:

-Here, at high tide, were low islands just projecting above the water, with a river up to 1 km wide to the east.
-At low tide, the river retreated to reveal an inhospitable expanse of marshes and mud-flats, in contrast to the steeply rising dry hillside on the north bank.

-Yet the tidal range was only just over 1 m.